Dennick Luke

-Dennick Luke (born 28 January 2001) is a Dominican middle-distance runner.
-In 2022 he became the national record holder over 800 metres.
+Dennick Luke (born 28 January 2001) is a Dominican middle-distance runner and hurdler.
+He ran the national record in the 800 metres at the 2024 Olympic Games.
+He ran the national record in the 400 metres hurdles at the 2025 NACAC Championships.

 Career

 Dennick was selected to compete at the 2020 Summer Olympics in the 800 metres.
 He was also given the honour of being the flag bearer for his nation in the opening ceremony.
 In the race itself, Luke finished eighth in his qualifying heat after falling to the ground after being clipped by another athlete.
 He finished in a time of 1.54:30.